SenorContento/self-hosted-blog/ReadMe.md

 error_page  503 /errors/503/index.php;

 location / {
-  # First, attempt to serve request as file, then as directory, then fall back to displaying a 404 error.
+	# First, attempt to serve request as file, then as a directory,
+	# then fall back to displaying a 404 error.
 	try_files $uri $uri/ =404;
 }